sr00t3d/directadmin-checkwp-admin/README.md

 - Ignores PHP errors from the site (via WP-CLI flags).
 - Records "Error reading WP" in the report if wp-config.php is unreadable or the database is inaccessible.

+## ⚠️ Disclaimer

+> [!WARNING]
+> This software is provided "as-is".
+While extensively tested in DirectAdmin and WordPress environments.
+The author is not responsible for any data loss.

 ## 📚 Detailed Tutorial

 For a complete step-by-step guide on how to import the generated files into Thunderbird and troubleshoot common migration issues, check out my full article: